-1) Suit the Action to the Word and the Occasion
+1) Suit the Action to the Occasion

 Your visual messages must match your verbal messages when communicating the same thought or feeling.
 If you fail to match gestures with words, you will appear strained and artificial.
 To be effective every gesture you make must be reflective of your words.
 In this way your audience will note the effect rather than the gesture.

 You must also make sure that your gestures fit the size and nature of your audience.

 - A large audience usually requires broader, slower gestures

 - For smaller crowds, the opposite is true

 2) Deliver the Gesture On Time